MBANS8A1/Quiz_App/README.md

 1.Home Screen (HomeFragment)

   * You will be presented with a welcome screen where you will be required to input your name.
 You will not not be able to click on the "Next" button until you enter a name.
 If you do not enter a name and try to click "Next", you will receive an error warning stating you should enter your name first.
+The name entered is passed via the Bundle to the next fragment (QuestionFragment).
+    //Area for image

+2. Question Screen(s)

+  * You will be presented with a question in bold with a progress bar below indicating how many questions are remaining.
+Read the question and choose the option you think is the correct answer.
+When you touch an option it will be coloured with a blue outline.
+If the option is correct when you click the "Next" button it will be coloured solid green; if the option is wrong it will be coloured a solid red.
+Once the wrong and correct answers have been highlighted, click the "Next" button to move on.
+Your scoring will be collected and passed again via a Bundle obejct to where it will be retrieved at the Result Screen